Filter Blog By...The Rangemaster Bloggers

 - Sinks & Taps

-Posted by James McIntosh Tuesday, 19th November 2013
+Posted by Guest Blogger Tuesday, 19th November 2013

 In the Christian faith, this Sunday (24th November 2013) is the last Sunday before Advent, when the Christmas season starts.
 Back in Queen Victoria's day (who owned a Kitchener, the precursor of the Rangemaster), the Sunday before Advent was known as 'Stir-up Sunday.'
 Traditionally parents would show their children how to make a Christmas pudding and everyone would get an opportunity to stir the mixture and make a wish.
 It is traditional to place a coin into the mixture (wrapped in greaseproof paper) so when the pudding is cooked, the one who finds the coin in their slice of pudding would be blessed with health, wealth and happiness for the coming year.